rofergon/Zephyrus_Agent/RAILWAY_DEPLOYMENT.md

 By default, Railway will automatically deploy new changes when you push to your GitHub repository.

 ## Troubleshooting

+### Connection Refused Errors

+If you see a 502 Bad Gateway error with a message like "failed to forward request to upstream: connection refused", check the following:

+1. Verify that your code is correctly using the `PORT` environment variable that Railway provides:
+   - We've updated the `config.py` file to prioritize the `PORT` environment variable over `WS_PORT`
+   - The WebSocket server should be binding to `0.0.0.0` and the Railway-provided port

+2. Check the logs for any errors during server startup
+   - If the server is crashing, fix the underlying issue
+   - If the WebSocket server is not binding correctly, update the configuration

+3. Ensure your deployment is up to date:
+   - Railway automatically redeploys when you push to GitHub
+   - You can also manually trigger a new deployment from the dashboard

+### Other Common Issues

 - If the deployment fails, check the logs for error messages
 - Ensure all required environment variables are properly set